Chocorean/pibackup/README.md

 ## Prerequisites

-1. External disk space: At the moment, you cannot dump your sd card on itself; you need a proper storage.
+1. **External disk space:** At the moment, you cannot dump your sd card on itself; you need a proper storage.
 For instance, I have a disk drive plugged to my main Raspberry PI that other nodes will remotely interact with.

-2. Good local network: If doing remote backup, you need to make sure your network is efficiently configured.
+2. **Fast local network:** If doing remote backup, you need to make sure your network is efficiently configured.
 I had speed issues at home, so I had to create a local network for my PIs, which greatly increased the backup upload speed.

 3. This project uses [PiShrink](https://github.com/Drewsif/PiShrink) from Drewsif.
 Make sure to install it before.